-protocol\versions() = [protocol\version()]
+'''

+protocol versions() = [protocol version()]

+'''

 TLS protocol versions supported by started clients and servers.
 This option overrides the application environment option protocol\version and dtls\protocol\version.
-If the environment option is not set, it defaults to all versions, except SSL-3.0, supported by the SSL application.
+If the environment option is not set, it defaults to all versions, supported by the SSL application.
 See also ssl(6).